27 Fun Things to Do in Seattle in Fall: Foliage, Festivals & Halloween

 This fall festival is unlike any other around Seattle.

-The very established Great Pumpkin Beer Festival allows guests to drink beer from a hollowed-out giant pumpkin.
+The established Great Pumpkin Beer Festival allows guests to drink beer from a hollowed-out giant pumpkin.

 Every year, a giant pumpkin is harvested, cleaned out, filled with pumpkin beer, and tapped for everyone in attendance.